07 May 2007

 HQ: Nicosia - nine bureaus

 Within France, the regional network is comprised of seven bureaus, in Bordeaux, Lille, Lyon, Marseille, Rennes, Strasbourg, and Toulouse.
 The French network is coordinated by a bureau manager based in Paris.
 It transmits news in French, English, Arabic, Spanish, German, Portuguese, and Russian.
 The agency was founded in 1835 by a Parisian translator and advertising agent, Charles-Louis Havas as Agence Havas.
 Two of his employees, Julius Reuter and Bernhard Wolff, later set up rival news agencies in London and Berlin respectively.
 AFP is subsidiaries are AFP GmbH, German-language services; Sport-Informations-Dienst (SID), German-language sports service; Fileas, Satellite data broadcasting (ParisBourse) and Inédit, Editorial Engineering: Integration of information technology for media companies.
+There are many regional newspapers in France.
+The major National newspapers for purchase which happens to include one of my favorites, France Soir, from the movie Amelie, are as listed:

 · Le Canard enchaîné (investigative journalism, particularly on French politics, and satirical commentary)